 Safety Note: The catapult is designed to be safe, but it can hurt you if you are not careful!
 Never launch a ball at other people.
 The launch arm can move very fast (especially when using two or three rubber bands), so always make sure your fingers and other body parts are safely out of the way before you launch the ball.

-- Watch this video to learn how to set up your catapult:
+- Watch the setup video to learn how to set up your catapult.